 Body Weight is an overall measure of your body mass.
-This measurement includes all the elements of your body: Bones, Blood, Organs, Muscles and Fat
+This measurement includes all the elements of your body: bones, blood, organs, muscles, and fat.

 According to NIH (National Institute of Health), a BMI between 18.5 to 24.9 is ideal.

-- Body Fat Percentage:
+3. Body Fat Percentage:

-- Fat-Free Body Weight/Lean Mass:
+4. Fat-Free Body Weight/Lean Mass:

-If you are trying to lose weight, you should try to decrease fat mass and maintain/improve important fat-free mass like muscle and bones.
+If you are trying to lose weight, you should try to decrease fat mass and maintain/improve fat-free mass like muscle and bones.

-- Subcutaneous fat:
+5. Subcutaneous fat:

-- Visceral Fat:
+6. Visceral Fat:

 Visceral fat can be described as the body fat that surrounds the waist.
-It is stored deep under the skin and is generally wrapped around major organs, such as your liver, pancreas, and kidneys.
+It is stored deep under the skin and is generally wrapped around major organs, such as the liver, pancreas, and kidneys.

-Compare to subcutaneous fat, Visceral fat is stored deeper in the skin.
+Compared to subcutaneous fat, Visceral fat is stored deeper in the skin.

-- Skeletal muscle:
+7. Skeletal muscle:

 Increasing rather than just maintaining your skeletal muscle, and improving the quality of your muscle, will enable you to not just maintain movement and exercise, but to develop and improve it.

-- Muscle Mass:
+8. Muscle Mass:

-- Bone Mass:
+10. Bone Mass:

-While your bone mass is unlikely to undergo noticeable changes in the short term, it’s important to maintain healthy bones by having a balanced diet rich in calcium and by doing plenty of weight-bearing exercises.
-You should track your bone mass over time and look for any long term changes.
+Bone Mass is the predicted weight of bone mineral in your body.While the bone mass is unlikely to undergo noticeable changes in the short term, it’s important to maintain healthy bones by having a balanced diet rich in calcium and by doing plenty of weight-bearing exercises.
+One should track bone mass from time to time and look for any concerns regarding it.

 13. Metabolic Age:

+It compares the average BMR for your age group.
 If your metabolic age is higher than your actual age, it’s an indication that you need to improve your metabolic rate.
 Increased exercise will build healthy muscle tissue, which in turn will improve your metabolic age.
 Stay on track by monitoring regularly.